 When you don’t fire your terrible-but-lucrative clients, you’re telling your employees, “This revenue is more important than your happiness.”

-Regardless of the reason, you need to take action to avoid losing good employees.
+But regardless of the reason, you need to take action to avoid losing your best employees.

 Terrible Clients = Toxic Revenue